Portable Pitching Mound Buying Guide

 Pitching Mound Warranties - How Long is Long Enough?

 Every manufacturer offers different types of warranty on the pitching mounds they make.
-Let’s see what kind of warranties are being offered by some of the leading portable pitching mound manufacturers!
+Let’s see what kind of warranties some of the leading portable pitching mound manufacturers offer!

-Allstar Mounds: Allstar Mounds are manufactured right here in the USA, and are backed by a 3 year-manufacturer’s warranty on the fiberglass shell.
+Allstar Mounds: Allstar Mounds are manufactured right here in the USA and are backed by a three-year manufacturer’s warranty on the fiberglass shell.

-Pitch Pro pitching mounds: Pitch Pro mounds are backed by a 10-year manufacturer’s warranty on mound core.
-This is the longest pitching mound warranty we have seen in the industry so far.
+Pitch Pro pitching mounds: Pitch Pro mounds are backed by a 10-year manufacturer’s warranty on the mound core.
+This is the most extended pitching mound warranty we have seen in the industry.
 It’s no wonder they are so popular!